-For improved effects and to reduce the risk of re-injury the kBox can help you get your patients stronger in the ACL rehabilitation process.
+For improved rehabilitation results and to reduce the risk of re-injury the kBox can help your patients become stronger during the Anterior Cruciate Ligament rehabilitation process.

-Flywheel training on the kBox accommodates both rehab patients and clinicians with a plethora of options to account for a wide range of physical conditions, pain and performance levels, mobility and so on.
+Flywheel training on the kBox accommodates both rehab patients and clinicians with a plethora of options to cover a wide range of physical conditions and performance levels, including pain, decreased mobility and many others.

-Rehabilitation after an ACL injury is common and despite the lack of published data on this topic, many clinicians and patients are experiencing a flywheel benefit in their rehab already.
-Major goals of the rehab are to improve stability, regain strength, maximize function and reduce the risk of re-injury.
-Many are using the kBox for the second part, mainly in later stage rehab, in order to get stronger and to minimize the risk of re-injury.
+Rehabilitation after an ACL injury can be a long and complex process.
+Despite the lack of published data on this topic, many clinicians and patients are experiencing a benefit already after introducing the flywheel into their rehab.
+The major goals of ACL rehab is to improve stability, regain strength, maximize function and reduce the risk of re-injury.
+Many clinicians and patients are using the kBox in later, more dynamic stage of rehab, in order to increase strength and to minimize the risk of re-injury.

-Due to its variable resistance, the kBox offers many different options when it comes to training, whether it be with lower forces, lower speed, higher forces or power training and the possibility of everything from pure concentric contractions to eccentric overload.
+Due to its variable resistance, the kBox offers many different options when it comes to training, whether it be with lower forces and lower speed, higher forces or power training.
+It also offers the possibility of varying between pure concentric contractions to eccentric overload.

-This means the kBox can be utilized by patients when they need higher loads to gain strength, all throughout the rest of the rehab process and even after it.
-This offers a wide range of both open and closed chain exercises to strengthen the muscles around the knee such as squats, lunges and curls.
+This means the kBox can be utilized by patients when they require higher loads to gain strength, all throughout the rest of the rehab process and even once they have completed rehab.
+The kBox offers a wide range of both open and closed chain exercises to strengthen the muscles surrounding the knee including squats, lunges and curls.

-Training with the kBox is safe and ergonomic, without sound and with no risk of collision.
-Such a small and mobile device also fits easily into smaller clinics or even the patient’s home if necessary.
+Training with the kBox is safe and ergonomic, operating in a soundless manner and with no risk of accident.
+Such a small and mobile device also fits easily into smaller clinics where space is limited or even in the patient’s home if necessary.

-The kMeter feedback system can help you to motivate your patients, keep track of their progress and, when necessary, limit their exertion by tracking their power output and effort levels.
-They might call it a ‘torture device’ but in the end, they are going to thank you for it.
+The kMeter feedback system is a useful tool to motivate your patients, keeping track of their progress and, when necessary, limit their exertion by tracking their power output and effort levels.
+They might initially call it a ‘torture device’ but in the end, they are going to thank you for it.

-Flywheel technology is used on the kBox, which as mentioned earlier, creates variable resistance levels.
-As a result, your patients get to determine their own force output, which makes your sessions safer, more efficient and allows you to avoid shifting any weights between sets and patients.
+The kBox utilises flywheel technology, which as mentioned earlier, creates variable resistance levels.
+As a result, your patients are able to determine their own force output, making your sessions safer, more efficient and allowing you to avoid shifting any weights between sets and patients.

-Besides this, due to the smooth resistance throughout the entire movement of any exercises, which is an effect of variable resistance, users of the kBox can achieve a strengthening effect of the targeted muscle throughout the entire range of motion (ROM).
+Using traditional weights, load is applied unevenly throughout the motion.
+With the kBox, due to the smooth resistance applied throughout the entire movement of any exercises, users can achieve strengthening of the targeted muscle throughout the entire range of motion (ROM).
 Furthermore, ROM can be easily adjusted to account for any limitations your patients may have.
 Here is an illustration of this showing how the depth of a squat can be controlled (Watch video).

-Eccentric load is widely accepted to be effective to build strength and it has never been simpler than on the kBox.
-Useful in late-stage rehab.
-Using different types of methods you can get a significant eccentric load in all possible exercises.
+Eccentric load is widely accepted as one of the most effective methods of building strength and it has never been simpler than on the kBox.
+Useful in late-stage rehab, by using various methods you can achieve a significant eccentric load in all possible exercises.